 DIY 5 Minute Framed Print Mockup

 Before I go any further, let me stress that the following is intended for those who are proficient in using Photoshop and are NOT photographers adept at table-top photography (that’s a LOT of us).
-Also, don’t judge me for being stuck in 2010.
+Also, don’t judge me for being stuck in the past.
 I like CS5 🙂 .

-What if I told you that you could create a well -composed and professional looking mock-up for your Finerworks-framed print in under 5 minutes…for free?
+What if I told you that you could create a well-composed and professional-looking mock-up for your Finerworks-framed print in under 5 minutes…for free?
 That’s right.
-And to sweeten the deal, I’m going to provide you with a high resolution psd file (warning, ahead of time on the file size) containing over 15 different backgrounds for your framed prints.
-So even if you already know how to create your own great mock-ups, you might still want to take advantage of this freebie just for the backgrounds.
+To sweeten the deal, I’m going to provide you with a high-resolution PSD file (warning, ahead of time on the file size) containing over 15 different backgrounds for your framed prints.
+So, even if you already know how to create your own great mock-ups, you might still want to take advantage of this freebie just for the backgrounds.

 But if you don’t already make your own mock-ups, and you’re ready to take the bull by its horns, keep reading.